 - On the Application Services landing page, select Streams for Apache Kafka → Kafka Instances, as shown in Figure 1 (or click the Try OpenShift Streams for Apache Kafka button in the banner).

 To connect your applications or services to a Streams for Apache Kafka instance, you need to create a service account.
-As part of the Development Preview program, you can create up to two service accounts.
+As part of the Development Preview program, you can create up to five service accounts.

 - Copy the Bootstrap server endpoint (shown in Figure 3) to a secure location.